 Countries are increasingly regulating plastic packaging, and companies are having to re-think how they package their products.
 For example, the European Union’s amended Directive 94/62/EC on Packaging and Packaging Waste includes a mandatory 55% recycling rate for plastic packaging by 2030.
-Additionally, California is requiring that plastic beverage containers be manufactured from certain amounts of post-consumer recycled plastic.

-While these regulations present compliance challenges for companies, many have already taken these challenges and turned them into opportunities for innovation.
+While regulations present compliance challenges for companies, many have already taken these challenges and turned them into opportunities for innovation.
 Read on to learn more about sustainable packaging initiatives companies have adopted.

 Earlier this year, Starbucks announced plans to decrease the use of disposable paper cups in its stores.
 To reduce single-use waste, Starbucks plans to allow customers to either bring their own cups or borrow a ceramic or reusable to-go cup from its stores.
 Starbucks has already rolled out reusable-cup pilot programs in multiple markets around the world.
 Through Starbucks’ Borrow a Cup program, customers pay $1 to borrow a reusable cup from the store.
 If the customer returns the cup to the store, they get a $1 credit and earn rewards through Starbucks’ rewards program.